 How to Search Scanned PDF for Words

 Have you ever wondered how to search a scanned PDF for words that match your criteria?
-Surprisingly, a lot of PDF users don't know how to word search a scanned PDF document, and it's understandable because these are essentially image-based files.
+Surprisingly, many PDF users don't know how to word search a scanned PDF document, and it's understandable because these are essentially image-based files.
 So, how do you convert a scanned document into a searchable PDF?
 The answer is Optical Character Recognition or OCR for short.
 It's a technology that helps convert image-based text into an editable equivalent.
 In truth, not many OCR modules are that accurate, which is why we've highlighted a tool that will convert any scanned PDF and make it fully editable, searchable, and indexable by search engines as well.
 No more wondering how to word search a scanned PDF document, PDFelement will help you.

 How to Search Scanned PDF